SilverShadowHeart/2-1/24AD2102-DATA SCIENCE AND VISUALIZATION/dsv summary overview/ANSWERS.md

 D. Extra white spaces in text fields

-45. What is the purpose of normalization in data transformation?
+45. What is the purpose of normalization in data transformation? ans
+C – To scale data values into a specific range (e.g., 0 to 1)

 A. To reduce data size
 B. To convert data into images